Cohabitation Solicitors

 When it comes to equal rights to property and belongings, many couples think they’re protected under ‘common law’.
 In reality, this legal status is a myth.

-Our specialist solicitors can talk you through the process as well as drafting a cohabitation agreement which is agreed by both parties and will be legally recognised.
+Our specialist solicitors can talk you through the process as well as draft a cohabitation agreement which is agreed by both parties and will be legally recognised.

 Cohabitation disputes

 When cohabiting couples break up, there can be issues and disagreements over who gets to stay in the property or who keeps which assets.
-However, without a cohabitation agreement, there is no record of what has been agreed about how assets get shared out.
+However, without a cohabitation agreement, there is no record of what has been agreed about how assets get shared.

 Declaration of Trusts